nballou/nickballou/content/author/admin/_index.md

 ---
 authors:
 - admin
-bio: PhD candidate with interests in motivational psychology and video games, particularly with regard to need satisfaction and frustration, dysregulated gaming, and accurate measurement of the quality and quantity of play.
-Looking for evidence-based discourse around games that maximizes their fun and benefits for well-being!
+bio: PhD candidate with interests in motivational psychology and video games, particularly with regard to need frustration, dysregulated gaming, and measurement of both the quality and quantity of play.
+Looking to make science a little less broken.
 education:
   courses:
   - course: PhD, CDT in Intelligent Games and Game Intelligence